siberianfox/tinygwiki/TinyG-Configuration-for-Firmware-Version-0.97.md

 Removes all Gcode blocks remaining in the planner queue.
 This is useful to clear the buffer after a feedhold to create homing, jogging, probes and other cycles.

 ### $MD - Motor De-energize
-Unpower all motors
+Unpower all motors.
+See [Power Management](Power-Management)

 ### $ME - Motor Energize
 Energizes all non-disabled motors.
 Motors will time out according to their power management a mode and timeout value.
+See [Power Management](Power-Management)

 ### $TEST - Run Self Test
 Execute `$test` to get a listing of available tests.
 Run `$test=N`, where N is the test number.